 The biggest downside of paying for an airport lounge is the price.
 Depending on the airport and the lounge, day passes can range anywhere from $50 or more.
 For some people, this cost might not seem worth it, especially if they’re only staying for a few hours or if the lounge doesn’t offer much more than what’s available in the main terminal.

-If you’re traveling on a tight budget, the cost of a lounge might not fit into your spending plans.
+If you’re travelling on a tight budget, the cost of a lounge might not fit into your spending plans.
 In this case, you’ll need to weigh up whether the extra comfort, food, and quiet space are worth the price.

 Another potential downside is that some lounges have strict time limits.
 For example, you might only be allowed to stay for a maximum of three or four hours with a day pass.
 If you have a long layover (six hours or more), you might find yourself needing to leave the lounge and return to the terminal before your flight.